 “Did it work.”

-“The stone glowed, it did.
+“The stone glowed.
+It did.
 But I had to intervene.
-There is always a loophole in all wish.
+There is always a loophole in all wishes.
 She spoke of her lifetime.
 Hers!”

 “If she wasn’t a woman anymore but a man, it won’t work.
 The wish was spoken by a woman about a woman, not a man.
 I changed her on the last night we ever spent together.”